kyma-project/btp-manager/docs/user/README.md

 ## Read more

-This directory contains the end-user documentation of the BTP Operator module.
+This directory contains the end user documentation of the BTP Operator module.
-To learn how to easily install it, read the [Install BTP Operator from latest release](01-10-installation.md).
 For the module's usage details, read the [Use BTP Manager to manage SAP BTP Service Operator](02-10-usage.md) document.